lkrumpak/UFFRemover/README.md

 # Requirements

 The following repo is a modified version of the original [UFFRemover](https://github.com/hcvazquez/UFFRemover).
-The purpose of this repo is to generate results for all 37 subjects, therefore several custom scripts are introduced.
-Here are the Hardware specifications for which this project is certain to work on:
+The purpose of this repo is to generate results for all 37 subjects, therefore several custom scripts and modifications were made.
+Here are the hardware specifications for which this project is certain to work on:

 - node version: 18.12.1
 - npm version: 8.19.2